Virginia Clean Cities Workplace Charging Case Study 2016

 Choosing Your Chargers

-Electric Vehicle Supply Equipment (EVSE) is available in three different charging levels.
+Electric Vehicle Supply Equipment (EVSE) is available in three different charging levels (Level 1, Level 2, and DC Fast Charge).
 To determine the proper mix of charging stations for your city, consider the costs, time to charge, locations and power requirements of each option and balance your needs with your available budget.
-Also includes tax breaks, siting considerations, installation costs, safety and maintenace, vehicle communication, and more resources.
+Also includes tax breaks, siting considerations, installation costs, safety and maintenance, vehicle communication, and more resources.
+Advanced planning, such as locating near power, pre-installing conduit during parking lot refurbishment, can avoid costs of installing the conduit and EVSE later.
+This document was produced by Virginia Clean Cities and Virginia Clean Cities stakeholder Birch Studio in association with the City of Richmond, Virginia.

 Business Case for CNG in Chesapeake Virginia Municipal Fleet

-Chesapeake Virginia has 53 vehicles and is considering converting them to use CNG.
-This case is an economic assessment that was done for a potential future project.
-Specific variables for the locality were considered, such as purchasing schedule specific fleet costs, and vehicle miles traveled.
+The City of Chesapeake, Virginia has 53 vehicles and is considering converting them to use CNG.
+This case study is an economic assessment that was done for a potential future projects.
+Specific variables for the locality were considered, such as purchasing schedule specific fleet costs and vehicle miles traveled.
 This document establishes a feasibility scenario for CNG usage in the municipal fleet in Chesapeake by calculating the life cycle cash flow of investing in the vehicles and infrastructure and paying it back through savings in fuel expenditures.
+Decisions made on equipment purchases, capital upgrades, and fuel contracts have long-term impacts on the operational success of the fleet.
+NREL has modeled the impact of these decisions and other fleet parameters with its VICE model and analyzed fleet projects.

 Clean School Bus USA Case Study